-Measures and calculated columns both use DAX expressions; the difference is the context of evaluation.
-A measure is evaluated in the context of the cell evaluated in a report or in a DAX query, whereas a calculated column is computed at the row level of the table to which it belongs.
-The context of the cell depends on the user selections in the report or on the shape of the DAX query.
+Measures and calculated columns both use DAX expressions.
+The difference is the context of evaluation.
+A measure is evaluated in the context of the cell evaluated in a report or in a DAX query, whereas a calculated column is computed at the row level within the table it belongs to.
+The context of the cell depends on user selections in the report or on the shape of the DAX query.
 So when you use SUM(Sales[SalesAmount]) in a measure, you mean the sum of all the cells that are aggregated under this cell, whereas when you use Sales[SalesAmount] in a calculated column, you mean the value of the SalesAmount column in the current row.

 A measure needs to be defined in a table.
 This is one of the requirements of the DAX language.
 However, the measure does not really belong to the table.
 In fact, you can move a measure from one table to another one without losing its functionality.

 Choosing between calculated columns and measures

 Even if they look similar, there is a big difference between calculated columns and measures.
 The value of a calculated column is computed during data refresh and uses the current row as a context; it does not depend on user interaction in the report.
 A measure operates on aggregations of data defined by the current context, which depends on the filter applied in the report – such as slicer, rows, and columns selection in a pivot table, or axes and filters applied to a chart.

 At this point, you might be wondering when to use calculated columns over measures.
 Sometimes either is an option, but in most situations your computation needs determine your choice.

 You have to define a calculated column whenever you want to do the following: